camchambers/artificial-neural-network/README.md

     ArtificialNeuralNetwork ann(topology);
 ```

 3. Train the neural network using a training set.
-This is where the artificial neural network learns underlying relationships within the data and is able to infer classification patterns.
+Here, the ANN learns underlying relationships within the data and is able to infer classification patterns.
 The training set must be a CSV file with the class label as the last element.

 ```cppp
     ann.train("train.csv");